niedzielski/mw-components/readme.md

 - `install` / `i`: install project dependencies.
 - `run build`: compile source inputs to bundle outputs under `dist/`.
 - `test` / `t`: build the project and execute all tests.
-Anything that can be validated by automation before publishing runs through this command.
+Anything that can be validated automatically before publishing runs through this command.
 - `run format`: apply lint fixes automatically where available.
 - `run docs`: generate all documentation under `docs/`.
 - `version`: see [Versioning](#versioning).